-Role-specific incentives: This should be used when you specifically want to motivate individual reps to outperform their previous targets.
+Role-specific incentives: This must be used when you specifically want to motivate individual reps to outperform their previous targets.

-Presales incentives: During the selling process the sales rep has to go through different stages and during the process, the reps might lose their motivation to close the deal with the same efforts.
-Therefore, if you set a reward in the different stages then their focus and efforts will remain intact throughout the selling process.
-So, this is a very impactful sales incentive scheme.
+Presales incentives: Sales reps have to go through different stages during the selling process.
+It so happens that reps might lose their motivation to close the deal with consistent efforts.
+Therefore, setting rewards at different stages will help focus their efforts throughout the selling process.

-Omnichannel incentives: When more and more sales are achieved partially or even exclusively on the internet, a large number of salespeople are struggling with the development of the digital sales channel, perceived as an additional competitor.
+Omnichannel incentives: With the development of the digital sales channel, more and more sales are achieved partially or exclusively through the internet.
+However a large number of salespeople struggle when the digital solutions become an additional competitor.
 However omnichannel incentives prevent this by rewarding sales reps in all cases even if the internet attracts the customer first.

 Types of Sales Incentive: Monetary and Non- Monetary

-Monetary incentives: Nobody can deny the fact that monetary incentives are the best and effective motivator.
-Also, the Aberdeen Group states that nearly 50% of the best companies use cash-based incentives to increase their profits by motivating the reps.
+None can deny the fact that monetary incentives are the best and effective motivator.
+According to the Aberdeen Group nearly 50% of the best companies use cash-based incentives to increase their profits by motivating the reps.